turingschool/backend-curriculum-site/module2/misc/blogger.md

 end
 ```

-Just leave it blank for now and try to resubmit your sample article with tags.
-It goes through!
+Just leave it blank for now and re-run your tests.
+We're back to the error telling us it's not listed on the page.

 ### Not So Fast